-Location: It’s not close to any freeways or interstates.
+Directions to Seaview Park in Laguna Niguel: It’s not close to any freeways or interstates.
 The most direct way to get here is to take Crown Valley Parkway from either Interstate 5 or Pacific Coast Highway (PCH).
 Pacific Island hits Crown Valley in two spots.
-Option #1: If you approach from PCH, turn left onto Pacific Island (where it turns into Camino Del Avion) and head up the hill.
-Make another left onto Talaveras and park on the right side of the street before the guard gate.
+Option #1: If you approach from PCH, take Crown Valley Parkway towards the mountains.
+Turn left onto Pacific Island (where it turns into Camino Del Avion) and head up the hill.
+Make another left onto Talavera and park on the right side of the street before the guard gate to the community of Laguna Sur.
 The trail leads around the houses and out to a scenic viewpoint.
 Option #2: If you are coming from Interstate 5 and Crown Valley Parkway, you’ll need to turn right onto Alicia Parkway before making a left on Pacific Island.
-Then drive up the hill and make a right onto Talaveras.
-MAP TO SEAVIEW PARK AND ALISO SUMMIT TRAIL IN LAGUNA NIGUEL
+Then drive up the hill and make a right onto Talavera.
+(Address: 22801 Talavera Drive, Laguna Niguel) MAP TO SEAVIEW PARK AND ALISO SUMMIT TRAIL IN LAGUNA NIGUEL

 - Easy walk with interpretive signs to identify local plants